-Additionally, she has been the subject of interviews in the Wall Street Journal, New York Times, Los Angeles Times, USA Today, Family Circle, People, Time, Entertainment Weekly, Parade, Good Housekeeping, TV Guide and Redbook.
+Additionally, she has been the subject of interviews in the Wall Street Journal, New York Times, Los Angeles Times, USA Today, Forbes, Family Circle, People, Time, Entertainment Weekly, Parade, Good Housekeeping, TV Guide and Redbook.

-In 2003, "60 Minutes II" interviewed Judge Sheindlin; updating the original "60 Minutes" classic from a decade earlier.
-Morley Safer conducted both interviews.
+In 2003, "60 Minutes II" interviewed Judge Sheindlin, updating the original "60 Minutes Classic" from a decade earlier.
+The late Morley Safer conducted both interviews.
 Later that year, VH1 named Judge Sheindlin one of the "200 Greatest Pop Culture Icons."

 In 2004, Judge Sheindlin was named International Spokesperson for North Shore Animal League America to promote pet adoptions throughout the United States and the world.

 In 2006, Judge Sheindlin received a prestigious Star on the Hollywood Walk of Fame, situated next to her good friend, the legendary actor, Sidney Poitier.
 She also received the "Gracie Allen Tribute Award" from American Women in Radio and Television for her significant contributions to the broadcasting industry.

-In 2007, Judge Sheindlin was named one of the top celebrities in entertainment in Forbes' "Celebrity 100" List.
-Her first DVD, "Justice Served," was released.
+In 2007, Judge Sheindlin was named one of the top celebrities in entertainment in Forbes' "Celebrity 100" list.
+Her first DVD, "Justice Served," was released in 2007.
 Her second DVD, "Second to None," was released in 2008.

 In 2009, Judge Sheindlin was interviewed for the "Archive of American Television," which offered an in-depth look at her career and her life as a mother, wife and grandmother.